AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Background

+Entropy and cross-entropy provide fundamental measures for characterizing uncertainty and distribution mismatch.
+Building on these concepts, Kullback-Leibler (KL) divergence offers a principled way to quantify the difference between two probability distributions.
+For completeness, the formal definitions of entropy, cross-entropy, and KL divergence are provided in Appendix~\ref{sec:information_theoretic_background}.

+However, KL divergence is asymmetric and unbounded, making it less desirable for directly comparing two probability distributions.
+Therefore, Jensen-Shannon (JS) divergence is often adopted as a symmetric and bounded alternative derived from KL divergence.
+JS divergence is defined as:

-where $m = \frac{1}{2}(p+q)$ is the mixture distribution.
-Unlike KL divergence, JS divergence is symmetric with respect to $p$ and $q$, and is bounded within $[0, 1]$ under base-2 logarithm.
+where $m = \frac{1}{2}(p+q)$ is the mixture distribution of the draft model $q$ and the target model $p$, $H(\cdot)$ denotes entropy, and $D_\mathrm{KL}(\cdot \parallel m)$ denotes the KL divergence with respect to $m$.
+Unlike KL divergence, JS divergence is symmetric in $p$ and $q$, and is bounded in $[0, 1]$ under base-2 logarithm.
 These properties make it a more stable and interpretable metric for quantifying the dissimilarity between probability distributions.